joebertj/katacoda-scenarios/centreon-plugin/finish.md

 Congratulations!

-You have learned Centreon installation and wrote a plugin
+You have learned how to wrote a Centreon plugin